MicrosoftDocs/sql-docs/docs/relational-databases/replication/validate-data-at-the-subscriber.md

     -   Data can be updated using the [tablediff utility](../../tools/tablediff-utility.md).
 For more information about using this utility, see [Compare Replicated Tables for Differences &#40;Replication Programming&#41;](../../relational-databases/replication/administration/compare-replicated-tables-for-differences-replication-programming.md).

-    -   For more information about reinitializaton, see [Reinitialize Subscriptions](../../relational-databases/replication/reinitialize-subscriptions.md).
+    -   For more information about reinitialization, see [Reinitialize Subscriptions](../../relational-databases/replication/reinitialize-subscriptions.md).